spanner/radiant-mobile-extension/README.md

 ### Why not just detect mobile devices?

 * We can give visitors more control this way.
-* We can't deliver variant pages through the cache: different versions of the same page must have different URIs.
+* We can't deliver variant pages through the cache: different versions of the same page must have different addresses.

 ## Building a mobile site

-It's up to you how you want the mobile context to affect your site delivery.
+It's up to you how broadly the mobile context affects your site delivery.
 Here are some likely scenarios:

 ### Omitted content